+47.1.
 Inspect any records, books, papers, correspondence or documents of the Society; or

-Require or receive any information concerning the Society’s business, trading or customers, or any trade secret or secret process of or used by the Society.
+47.2.
+Require or receive any information concerning the Society’s business, trading or customers, or any intellectual property, trade secret or secret process of or used by the Society.

 Method of contracting